AztecProtocol/aztec-connect/docs/docs/sdk/usage/register-user.md

 Please review the [Accounts overview](../../how-aztec-works/accounts) and [Add User](./add-account) pages if you haven't already.

-As mentioned in the above pages, there is an important difference between the account (privacy) keys and the spending keys.
+As mentioned in the above pages, there is an important difference between the account (privacy) keys and spending keys.
 The account key is used to decrypt notes, calculate balances and track transactions associated with an account.
 The signing key associated with an account is used to spend notes associated with an account.

 A spending key must be registered on the network before it can be used.
 The SDK makes it easy to register a new spending key using the `RegisterController`.

+You can find the interface for the `RegisterController` class [here](../types/sdk/RegisterController).

 ## RegisterController Setup